 - Water vapor permanence is low making water intrusion nearly impossible

 - And, it is non-wicking.
 In case of water intrusion, the water is easily confined to the entry point and does not compromise the entire system.

 - High Range of temperature.
-This works in a large range of temperature from – 1800C to +1200C.
+This works in a large range of temperatures from – 1800C to +1200C.

-- Environment friendly.
-Phenolic foams are CFC (chlorofluorocarbon) and HCFC (hydro chlorofluorocarbon) free.
-These substances may react with the oxygen in the air and form gaseous by-products that depletes the ozone layer in the atmosphere increasing the effect of greenhouse gases.
+- Environment was friendly.
+Phenolic foams are CFC (chlorofluorocarbon) and HCFC (hydrochlorofluorocarbon) free.
+These substances may react with the oxygen in the air and form gaseous by-products that deplete the ozone layer in the atmosphere increasing the effect of greenhouse gases.